mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 ---

 At the top of the file I `require` in the functions from _functions.js_.
-The reason I put these functions in a separate file was so that I would not need to mock anything when running the tests, if I left them in _extension.js_ then Jest would attempt to import the `vscode` object.
+The reason I put these functions in a separate file was so that I would not need to mock anything when running the tests; if I left them in _extension.js_ then Jest would attempt to import the `vscode` object.

 To create a test suite in Jest you use a `describe` block.
 The first argument is just a string which will be used at the start of every test and the second argument is the function within which you run each test.

 ```javascript{numberLines: true}
 const {
     getMask,